Cheek Surgery and Fat Pads during a Facelift

 - Still, other Surgeons may lift and reposition the SMAS entirely during a Facelift.

-- It all depends on the aging of your face and your desired result.
+- It all depends on the ageing of your face as well as the results you desire.

 Options for Buccal Fat Pad Re-Positioning During a Facelift